starsnatched/bot3-discord/README.md

 After installing Ollama, run:
 ```
-ollama pull huihui_ai/smallthinker-abliterated
+ollama pull deepseek-r1:8b
 ollama pull nomic-embed-text
 ```

-The model `huihui_ai/smallthinker-abliterated (1.9GB)` can be ran on any device with ~2GB of available RAM/VRAM.
+The model `deepseek-r1:8b (4.9GB)` can be ran on any device with ~18GB of available RAM/VRAM (at 64,000 token context window).
 It runs really fast on a CPU.
 The LLM performs surprisingly well for its size, and is highly reliable.
+You will also need more RAM/VRAM for the Text-to-Speech model, as well as the embedding model.
+Both of them are really small, so you don't need a lot more to run those.

-It's also uncensored, unlike the OpenAI's GPT, and no data is collected to train the model, so it's a great piece of mind.
+Also no data is collected to train the model, so it's a great piece of mind.

+I have set the context window to 64,000.
+However, you can increase this up to 131,072.
+If you do so, the LLM will consume a lot more RAM/VRAM, and the quality of the output will degrade.

 Then, change `.env` as such:

 ```
 OLLAMA_HOST=http://localhost:11434
-OLLAMA_MODEL=huihui_ai/smallthinker-abliterated
+OLLAMA_MODEL=deepseek-r1:8b
 OLLAMA_EMBEDDING_MODEL=nomic-embed-text
-OLLAMA_NUM_CTX=32000
+OLLAMA_NUM_CTX=64000

 BACKEND_TYPE=ollama
 ```